3260700740-sketch/factor-performance-analysis/README.md

 # factor-performance-analysis

+A small practice project exploring basic diagnostics of equity factor behavior using historical data.

+---

 ## Overview

-This project studies the empirical behavior of common equity factors using historical data.
+This repository contains a practice-oriented exploratory analysis of common equity factors.
-Rather than focusing on trading strategies or return forecasting, the analysis aims to understand:

-- How factor returns evolve over long horizons
-- Whether factors exhibit stable cross-sectional predictive power
-- To what extent factor behavior may be explained by industry exposure

-The project is structured as a descriptive and diagnostic analysis of factor performance.
+The goal of the project is not to develop trading strategies or to establish persistent predictive relationships, but to gain hands-on familiarity with standard tools used to examine factor behavior.

+The analysis focuses on descriptive and diagnostic perspectives, including return aggregation, simple predictive diagnostics, and structural exposure inspection.

 ---

 ## Data

-The analysis uses monthly Fama–French factor data obtained from the official Kenneth R. French data library.
+The project uses monthly factor return data from the Kenneth R. French Data Library.

 - Frequency: Monthly
-- Factors analyzed: Market (Mkt-RF), SMB, HML
+- Factors considered: Market (Mkt-RF), SMB, HML
 - Sample start: 2000

 All returns are converted from percentages to decimal form prior to analysis.

 ---

-## Methodology
+## Analyses Performed

-Three complementary analyses are conducted:
+The following exploratory analyses are conducted:

-1. **Cumulative return analysis**
+1. **Cumulative return visualization**
-   Monthly factor returns are compounded to visualize long-term performance paths and compared against a market benchmark.
+   Factor returns are compounded to illustrate long-term performance paths and to provide basic context for subsequent diagnostics.

-2. **Information Coefficient (IC) analysis**
+2. **Information Coefficient (IC) exploration**
-   The predictive ability of a factor is measured using the Spearman rank correlation between factor values and future market returns.
+   Simple Spearman rank correlations are computed between factor values and future market returns across multiple forecast horizons, as an illustrative measure of short-horizon predictive behavior.

-3. **Sector exposure analysis**
+3. **Sector exposure inspection**
-   Asset-level weights are aggregated by sector to examine whether factor behavior may be driven by structural industry tilts.
+   Asset-level weights are aggregated by sector to examine whether observed factor behavior may be associated with underlying industry concentration.

+These analyses are intended as diagnostic tools rather than formal statistical tests.

 ---

-## Results
+## Observations

-### Factor Cumulative Returns

-The cumulative return curves illustrate substantial differences in long-term behavior across factors.

-- The market benchmark exhibits strong long-term growth with pronounced drawdowns.
-- SMB displays relatively flat cumulative performance over the sample period.
-- HML shows strong early performance followed by extended periods of underperformance, indicating regime dependence.

-These observations motivate further investigation into the stability of factor predictive power.
+Several qualitative patterns emerge from the exploratory results:

+- Cumulative return paths differ substantially across factors, with notable regime-dependent behavior.
+- IC values fluctuate across prediction horizons and tend to weaken at longer horizons.
+- Sector aggregation suggests that factor behavior may partially reflect industry exposure rather than isolated factor effects.

+These observations are descriptive and sample-specific, and are not interpreted as evidence of stable or exploitable factor premia.

 ---

-### Information Coefficient and IC Decay

-Information Coefficients are computed for prediction horizons ranging from 1 to 12 months.

-The results show that:
-- The factor exhibits mildly positive IC values at very short horizons.
-- Predictive strength fluctuates substantially across horizons.
-- IC values tend to decay toward zero as the prediction horizon increases.

-Overall, the factor’s predictive ability appears short-lived and time-varying rather than persistent.
+## Scope and Limitations

+- The project is illustrative and exploratory in nature.
+- No transaction costs, portfolio construction, or performance optimization is considered.
+- Results depend on the chosen data sample and analysis setup.
+- No claims are made regarding out-of-sample predictability or investment applicability.

 ---

-### Sector Exposure

-Sector-level aggregation of asset weights reveals a pronounced concentration in specific industries.

-In the illustrative example:
-- Information Technology accounts for the majority of exposure.
-- Financials and Energy represent smaller but non-negligible components.

-This suggests that part of the observed factor behavior may be attributable to underlying sector tilts rather than pure factor effects.
+## Repository Structure

+- `src/`
+  Scripts for data loading, factor calculations, and exploratory analysis.

+- `results/`
+  Saved figures and intermediate outputs generated by the analysis.

+- `README.md`
+  Project overview and documentation.

 ---

-## Discussion

-Taken together, the results indicate that:

-- Long-term factor performance alone does not imply stable predictive power.
-- Information Coefficient analysis provides additional insight into the temporal stability of factor signals.
-- Sector exposure analysis highlights the importance of disentangling factor effects from structural industry biases.

-These findings emphasize the need for caution when interpreting factor performance based solely on historical returns.

----

-## Notes and Limitations
+## Notes

-- The analysis is descriptive and does not constitute a trading strategy.
-- Transaction costs, portfolio construction rules, and risk constraints are not considered.
-- Sector exposure analysis is based on a simplified illustrative universe and can be extended to broader asset sets.
+This project is intended as a learning exercise focused on understanding commonly used factor diagnostics and their limitations, rather than as a research or trading study.